KelseyBuckles/MME577_final/README.md

 ## Installation and configuration

 |Instructions for installation and configuration.
 Assume users know how to install ROS packages and can use `git`.|
+Once your machine is setup with ROS Melodic Morenia, Python 2, and git, fork and clone this repository from a terminal window in your machine, into a ROS workspace's src directory.
+Then, navigate to your workspace root, and source the package using 'catkin_make'

 ## Getting started